-Version 2.41 (September 2002) by Ichiro Fujinaga
+Version 2.5 (September 2003) by Ichiro Fujinaga

 This document is a tutorial for writing external objects for Max 3.5.x and Max 4 + MSP 2.
 It assumes that the reader is familiar with the Max environment and the C Programming Language.
-This document is intended to expand upon the material presented by David Zicarelli in his Writing External Objects for Max (1996) and is based on a tutorial started by Dale Stamman while at McGill University.
-It is strongly recommended that the reader study both documents before attempting to create an external Max object.
+This document is intended to expand upon the material presented by David Zicarelli in his Writing External Objects for Max (1996) and is based on a tutorial started by Dale Stammen while at McGill University.
 Several examples are provided to demonstrate this process.
 Max externals (external objects) can be created using Think C, Symantec C++, and CodeWarrier.

-This version (2.4) describes the development of Max/MSP externals (PowerPC only) using CodeWarrior on PowerPC.
+This version (2.5) describes the development of Max/MSP externals (PowerPC only) using CodeWarrior on PowerPC.
 If you are using Think C or Symantec C++ compilers or on 68k machines please refer to the version 1 of this document.